SantiagoSalazarPavajeau/SantiagoSalazarPavajeau/README.md

 ### Hi there 👋

-Business management administrator with a background in science turned Software Developer with a passion for problem-solving and innovative technical projects.
+I am a business management administrator with a background in science who finally discovered programming and became a Software Engineer (best thing ever!).

+With a passion big for problem-solving and innovative technical projects.
 Experienced in project management, database building, and project coordination.
 Looking to partner with a company with an open culture that values collaboration, creative advancement, and cutting edge technology development.

 🔭 I’m currently working on ...
 * [A project management app or "Team Todos" in React](https://santiagosalazarpavajeau.github.io/react-projects/#/projects)